meta-web/meta-web/pages/07_Manifesto/04_Examples.md

 ## User interface - using META UI

-META UI is using XML because it provides great solution for component model.
+The META UI use XML because it provides great solution for a component model.

 ### /list.meta {.tag .get}

-First example is META UI view of contacts collection.
+The first example is META UI view of the contacts collection.

-We define our data source, list component which is connected to that datasource and some other information.
+We define our data source, a list component which is connected to that datasource and some other information.

-We can also optionally specify layout of each record and which fields should be displayed.
+We can also optionally specify a layout for each record and which fields should be displayed.

 Note `export` attribute which tells client that selected record should be available to another views - see more below.